 When are we closing the road?

-Due to the nature of the work and the dependence on weather and the tide, the contractor has been unable to undertake the work earlier in the week as planned.
-However, repairs will be completed in one evening on Thursday night.
+Due to the nature of the work and the dependence on weather and the tide, the date is subject to change, but repairs will be completed in one evening.

 Why are we doing this work?